George Papas

-George Papas (Τζωρτζ Πάπας; born March 15, 1998) is a Greek American professional basketball player for Panionios of the Greek Basketball League and the EuroCup.
+George Papas (Τζωρτζ Πάπας; born March 15, 1998) is a Greek American professional basketball player for Olympiacos B.C. of the Greek Basketball League.
 Standing at 1.96 m tall, he plays at the shooting guard position.

 Early life

 Papas was born in Jersey City, New Jersey, to Alexis Maloney and Greek-born Stefanos Papathanasiou.

 He has a brother 2 1/2 years his elder named Tommy, who played for Mykonos in the Greek B Basket League and for William & Mary on college level.

 College career

 He reached the 1,000-point plateau for the Hawks in February against Marist.

 He also competed in the Dos Equis 3X3U 3-on-3 competition at the 2022 Final Four, the first Hawk ever selected to the event.
 He is also known for his antics on November 15, 2019, when Papas took the ball from Kansas point guard while time expired, to dunk the ball at the end of the game.
 The incident is widely regarded as classless and disrespectful, due to the “unwritten” rules of basketball.